Detection of ultracold neutrons with powdered scintillator screens: UCN detection results

-This section compares UCN detection performance between YAP:Ce and LYSO:Ce, and ZnS:Ag.
-Two comparison measurements were performed: (1) between YAP:Ce and ZnS:Ag, and (2) between LYSO:Ce and ZnS:Ag.
-The methodology followed that of Ref. \citenum{Krivos2024} (see Figure 5 therein), employing two identical 51~mm Hamamatsu~R774 photomultiplier tubes (PMTs) connected to the UCN guide through a tempered-glass window.
-The PMTs were symmetrically connected to a UCN port, each detecting light from one scintillator of the pair.
-All scintillator screens were coupled to the tempered glass with an optical adhesive to increase the transmitted light output.
-For each compared pair, a 10-minute-long measurement with a UCN gate valve open (signal measurement) and another 10-minute-long measurement with the gate valve closed (background measurement) were taken.
-CAEN DT5724 100MS/s digitizer recorded 2~$\upmu$s long waveforms from both PMTs independently.
-Waveforms were integrated from the raising edge with a 200~ns wide window.
-This integration window is a good compromise for all studied scintillators.
-It encompasses the entire YAP:Ce/LYSO:Ce waveforms to collect as much signal as possible.
-At the same time, this choice of the integration window excludes ZnS:Ag's long and complicated decay tail, and only the region near the signal peak was considered.
-The integral of the waveform is proportional to the energy deposited in the scintillator from heavy charged particles originating in the $\B(n,\alpha)\Li$ reaction; therefore, we will refer to the integral as energy in ADC units (ADU).
+In this section, we evaluate and compare the performance of ZnS:Ag with that of YAP:Ce and LYSO:Ce for UCN detection.
+Two comparative measurements were conducted: (1) between YAP:Ce and ZnS:Ag, and (2) between LYSO:Ce and ZnS:Ag.
+The experimental setup is shown in Fig.~\ref{fig:apparatus}.
+Two identical 51-mm Hamamatsu R774 photomultiplier tubes (PMTs) are symmetrically coupled to the UCN source through tempered-glass windows.
+A ZnS:Ag screen is placed in front of one PMT, and first YAP:Ce then LYSO:Ce screen is placed in front of the other.
+All scintillator screens are optically coupled to the tempered-glass using an optical adhesive to maximize light transmission.

+For each scintillator pair, a 10-minute-long measurement with the UCN gate valve open (signal) and another 10-minute-long measurement with the valve closed (background) were taken.
+A CAEN DT5724 100~MS/s digitizer recorded 2~$\mu$s-long waveforms from both PMTs independently.
+Each waveform was integrated starting at the rising edge using a 200-ns integration window.
+This window provides a suitable compromise for all studied scintillators: it fully captures the prompt YAP:Ce and LYSO:Ce signals while excluding the long, multi-component decay tail of ZnS:Ag, thereby integrating only the region near the signal peak.
+The resulting waveform integral, measured in ADC$\cdot$ns, is proportional to the scintillation light produced by heavy charged particles from the $\B(n,\alpha)\Li$ reaction and is hereafter referred to as the pulse integral.